cthit/ArmIT/README.md

 The ArmIT website is made in HTML/CSS + JS using SvelteKit and Tailwind.
 Maintained by the ArmIT committee in the software engineering division of Chalmers University of Technology.

 ## Installation
 The application can be run through docker or npm.
-A dockerfile is available in the root of the source tree.

-Otherwise, install [Node.js](https://nodejs.org/en/download) and use the package manager 'npm' to install Svelte, Tailwind, etc.
+A dockerfile is available in the root of the source tree OR install [Node.js](https://nodejs.org/en/download) and use the package manager 'npm' to install Svelte, Tailwind, etc.

 ```bash